Welcome to Wildlife In New York.

 Seals, Dolphins, and Porpoises

-Gray seals have a “horse-like” appearance, especially as adults.
-They sometimes share areas with harbor seals and can dive up to 1,500 feet for one hour.
-Pups are very vocal to help their mothers find them.
-Gray seals eat various fish, squid, octopus, and crabs.
+Gray seals exhibit a “horse-like” appearance, particularly as adults.
+They may share areas with harbor seals and are capable of diving up to 1,500 feet for one hour.
+Gray seal pups are known for being vocal, aiding their mothers in locating them.
+Their diet includes various fish, squid, octopus, and crabs.

-Bottlenose dolphins are the most well-known and social species, using unique click-and-whistle signatures to identify individuals in the group.
-Pilot whales are the second largest species of dolphin, more regularly found at the shelf edge in deep water, and often associate with other species.
-Risso’s dolphins have no teeth in their upper jaw and use suction to feed on squid.
+Bottlenose dolphins, known for their social nature, utilize unique click-and-whistle signatures to identify individuals within the group.
+Pilot whales, the second-largest species of dolphin, are commonly found near the shelf edge in deep water and often form associations with other species.
+Risso’s dolphins lack teeth in their upper jaw and use suction to feed on squid, displaying scars on their bodies that accumulate with age due to teeth raking between individuals.

 Raccoons